Boot disk structure on Integrity servers

 - stand:

-filesystem including the HP-UX kernel. - swap: Primary swap space.
+/standfilesystem including the HP-UX kernel. - swap: Primary swap space.

 - root: The root filesystem that includes

-HP Service Partition
+HP Service Partition #

-The HP Service Partition, or HPSP, is a FAT-32 filesystem that contains several offline diagnostic utilities to be used on unbootable systems.
+The HP Service Partition, or HPSP, is a FAT-32 filesystem that contains several offline diagnostic utilities to be used on un-bootable systems.

 Juanma.